griffinhundley/streamer-analysis/README.md

 ## Conclusions

 This model performs very well at being selective.
-Although it suffers a bit with a 60% hit rate on partnered channels, because denied applications can reapply at a later point, its not a permanent decision, where in the reverse case, giving a stream partnership is usually permanent.
+Although it suffers a bit with a 60% hit rate on partnered channels, because denied applications can reapply at a later point, it's not a permanent decision, where in the reverse case, giving a stream partnership is usually permanent.
 Twitch currently approves ~5k partners per year.
 Assuming they accept 5% of applications that would mean they receieve 100K applications per year, spending 2-4 weeks reviewing each one.
 This model would greatly reduce the amount staff resources.
 In addition, because it is a model based on continuous data, it does not have the same personal biases that humans do, leading to a fairer assessment of partners.

 ## Next Steps